programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 ```
 {% include figure.html filename="ForEach.jpg" caption="Entire code, including `foreach` in a table" %}

-If you are lucky, you now have a cool stuff.
-What you see is what boring text data of JSON actually contains.
+What you see now is what text data of JSON actually contains.
 As it has URLs of thumbnails, we can show the images in the table.
-Very nice!

 The table now includes the title, data provider, external link, and thumbnail.
 Don’t worry if you see errors in front of the table (we will fix them later).
 Just explore the web page you created to check what you can do.

 {% include figure.html filename="Sample8.jpg" caption="Table shows Europeana data " %}

-Excellent!
-But, why does Sample 8 work?
-We need to understand what is going on.
-Below is a bit technical and scary, but try to understand the logic behind.

-Do you remember that Europeana records are stored in an array called items?
-Within it, each item is ordered with a number `[0]` to `[11]` and contains an record, right?
+Let's try to understand the logic behind.
+As mentioned earlier, Europeana records are stored in an array called items.
+Within it, each item is ordered with a number `[0]` to `[11]` and contains an record.
 In order to manipulate data within an array, we need to use `foreach(){}`.
 It’s a function to repeat your task.
 In our case, within the round brackets, we assign a new variable called `$item` for each record of the array (`$data_europeana->items as $item`).
 In other words, we can access each record from `[0]` to `[11]` with the variable `$item`.
 The loop will be specified within curly brackets `{}`.
 It is easier to understand when looking at the following lines, so leave it for now.
-As you know, we have to print the datasets, so `print` is used many times in the table. `<td></td>` represents a row in the table.
+We have to print the datasets, so `print` is used many times in the table. `<td></td>` represents a row in the table.

 Now, we would like to scrutinise Europeana’s JSON data, because we have to specify what data should be displayed.
 Apparently we don’t need all of them.
 Please open a new window/tab and visit `http://www.europeana.eu/api/v2/search.json?wskey=YOUR_API_KEY&query=London&reusability=open&media=true`.
 You should use the JSON viewer to identify the data we would like to fetch.

 Let’s take a look line by line inside the `foreach`.
 Basically each `print` line corresponds to a column in the table.
 The first line makes the first column, namely “Title”.
-The row has `<a></a>`, implying it is a link.
-Do you remember the HTML syntax for the link? `href` specifies the target URL to which the user jumps, and between `<a></a>` will be the text appears on display.
-Don’t worry about the detail of the syntax, but, in our case, `$item->guid` is the URL and `$item->title[0]` is the text.
+The row has `<a></a>`, implying it is a link. `href` specifies the target URL to which the user jumps, and between `<a></a>` will be the text appears on display.
+You can ignore the detail of the syntax for now, but, in our case, `$item->guid` is the URL and `$item->title[0]` is the text.

-Can you find `guid` and `title[0]` in your JSON viewer?
 While `guid` is the URL of the item page in Europeana, `title` is the title of the item.
 We use `[0]` after `title`, because it is stored in the first name/key in an array (sometimes there is only one name/key in an array).
 As a result, the link and texts works as we intended in the first column.

 For the second column, there is nothing more than `<td></td>`, implying only a textual data will be inserted.
 The content is `dataProvider[0]`, which is understandable, as we have already created the header “Data Provider” in the previous section.
 The third column has again link elements. `edmIsShownAt[0]` is specified for the link, and simple sentence: `“View at the provider website”` is used for display.
-The last column also has a link for `guid`, but additionally, image is created in-between (If you forget the HTML syntax for image, please go back to the previous sections).
-This part is slightly new.
+The last column also has a link for `guid`, but additionally, image is created in-between.
 When an image is sandwiched by a link, the former get a link when it is clicked.
 Thus, the image specified at `edmPreview[0]`, will have a link to the web page specified at `guid`, when it is clicked.
 You can double-check this on your browser, if it is working, or not.
-Super!

 To sum up, `foreach` loops a task over an array.
 The repeating element is defined in `()` and the task is defined in `{}`.
 In our case, we display the data values of each item (from `[0]` to `[11]`) repeatedly, without writing `[0]` to `[11]` one by one.
-Very handy.
 Code normally consists of a lof of functions like `foreach` to execute different types of tasks.
 That's why users can do many things with a software.

 ## Error handling
 Finally, let’s try to make it tidy.
 It is not 100% satisfactory, because we may have error messages.
-What are they?
-They basically tell you that PHP cannot process Europeana data, because the data values we requested do not exist in the Europeana records.
+They basically tell you that PHP cannot process Europeana data, because the data values we requested don't exist in the Europeana records.

 So, if you click the image of a record, you are directed to the correct website, but if you do the same for another, you may not reach the website, simply because there is no link.
-Actually our web site still works, but, due to the absence of data, the error messages may be displayed, which is not nice.
+Actually our web site still works, but, due to the absence of data, the error messages may be displayed (i.e. bugs).

-How can that happen?
-Do you remember when we first looked at JSON data in a browser, that data structure and values may not always be consistent.
-This is it.
-So, we have to do something when data values are not available.
+As written earlier in this tutorial, data structure and values may not always be consistent, therefore, we have to do something when data values are not available.

-By the way, developers always have to work a trial and error like this.
-In other words, they write a code, test it, and fix bugs, if it’s not working.
-We do the same.
-Let’s fix the bugs!

-In order to fix the bugs, we should make a command like “please show us data only when they are available and ignore if they are not”.
+In order to fix the bugs, we should implement the following: “display data only when they are available and ignore if they are not”.
 To this end, we can replace Sample 8 with the following code:

 **Sample 9**
 ```